Quick advice

 To manage privacy settings:

 Step 1 – In the app, tap the 3 dots in the top corner.
-Then tap Settings > Account > Privacy.
+Then tap Settings > Privacy.

 Step 2 – Customise who can see information about you on this menu.
 Tap on the relevant settings to customise them.

-If your child sets their profile picture of themselves, make sure they limit those who can see it to My contacts only.
-Alternatively, suggest an avatar or other image that doesn’t show their actual likeness.
+Profile photo – If your child sets their profile picture of themselves, make sure they limit those who can see it to My contacts only.

-Regardless of who your child shares their About information with, ensure that they have not included anything personal or private to reduce risks of identity theft.
+About – Ensure that your child has not included anything personal or private to reduce risks of identity theft.

-If your child sets their status regularly, encourage them to limit it to contacts only.
-Additionally, remind them to keep location and other private information out of these updates.
+Status – Remind your child to keep location and other private information out of these updates.

 How to block and report contacts